Core concepts

 Honeytokens are a useful tool for the software development life cycle (SDLC) and software supply chain for several reasons:

-1. An essential role in secrets remediation: Honeytoken serves as the initial line of defense for users grappling with thousands of secrets incidents.
+- An essential function in secrets remediation: Honeytoken serves as the initial line of defense for users grappling with thousands of secrets incidents.
 It functions as an alarm system.
 It provides reassurance and buys valuable time when addressing secrets incidents at scale.
 Moreover, it acts as a prioritization tool, directing focus to critical incidents, when triggered.

 Read this blog post to learn more about the use cases of our honeytokens.